Unity-Technologies/ziva-vfx-utils/docs/glossary.rst

         The set of all components that go into creating an animatable character in Maya.
 A typical Ziva rig includes geometry defining the shape of the anatomy, and a suite of dependency graph nodes that define the physical characteristics of all the simulation :term:`bodies<body>`.
 Often used interchangeably with :term:`setup`.

     setup
-        Used as a synonym for :term:`rig` in the context of creating characters in Maya with ZivaVFX.
+        Used as a synonym for :term:`rig` in the context of creating characters in Maya with Ziva VFX.